ktleary/twit2nit.xyz/README.md

 ## Privacy and License

-Twit2Nit is a free and open source, privacy-respecting GPL-v3 licensed tool which does not use cookies or tracking.
+Twit2Nit is a free and open source, privacy-respecting GPL-v3 licensed tool and does not use cookies or tracking.

 ## Contributing